 Know Your Precedence

 Now that you have a list of everyone who should be seated on the dais, your next step is to put them in precedence order.
-I describe this at some length in my article on how precedence works, but generally, precedence order for court will be:
+I describe this at some length in my article on how precedence works, but generally, precedence for court is decided by the crowning or investiture of the first heads of the territory, grouped as follows:

 - Heirs to Territorial Barons and Baronesses by order of kingdom, then barony, founding